Free Multiplication Chart 1-12 PDF Filled and Blank PrintableAll Posts

 12 × 6 = ?
 (10 × 6) + (2 × 6) = ?
 60 + 12 = 72

 4 Fun multiplication chart & times tables games for classroom learning

 Students have to remember a lot of numbers when looking at a multiplication chart.
 Math puzzles and math games can make developing these essential math skills fun and engaging, which helps ingrain the information in students’ minds.

 Take your students on a virtual adventure, where they can learn important math concepts without realizing they’re practicing math concepts.

-Prodigy can help you teach multiplication charts, assign specific questions and track how students are doing in real time — at no cost!
+Prodigy can help you teach multiplication charts, assign specific questions and track how students are doing in real time!

 The game keeps students engaged with content through an exciting story and loads of features.
 All of the “marking” is done for you — instantly!
 Reports can then tell you which topics students are struggling with.

 Prodigy creates a personalized learning experience for every student, so they can practice the skills they have trouble with.
 This allows all students to learn at their own pace.

 Meanwhile, from the teacher dashboard, you can create assignments and practice tests, view statistics, and plan lessons.